EDIorg/data-package-best-practices/EML/eml_bp_by_element.md

 *Note: in earlier EML versions, both "&lt;**method**&gt;" and "&lt;**methods**&gt;" elements were found, which caused confusion.
 The elements have now been standardized to "&lt;**methods**&gt;".*

 *General Information*: The &lt;**methods&gt;** tree appears at the dataset, entity, and attribute levels, and content is generally regarded as human readable, not machine readable.
-As a ‘rule of thumb’, methods are *descriptive*, and protocols are *prescriptive*, i.e. the methods describe what was done when collecting data, and protocols are a set of procedures or prescribed actions.
+As a 'rule of thumb', methods are *descriptive*, and protocols are *prescriptive*, i.e. the methods describe what was done when collecting data, and protocols are a set of procedures or prescribed actions.
 A method often includes or follows a particular protocol.
 As a minimum, a reference to an external protocol should be given at the dataset level.
 However, detailed methods at this level are preferable.
 If further refinement is needed, methods can be defined for individual data entities or even individual &lt;**attribute**&gt;s if necessary.
 The scope of the method defined should match the EML document level at which it is applied.
-For example, methods at the &lt;**dataset**&gt; level describe the study, for a
-&lt;**dataTable**&gt; methods might include pre-/post-processing steps, and at the &lt;**attribute**&gt; level, quality control.
+For example, methods at the &lt;**dataset**&gt; level describe the study, for a &lt;**dataTable**&gt; methods might include pre-/post-processing steps, and at the &lt;**attribute**&gt; level, quality control.
 The use of methods refinement varies among sites and some users prefer to have all methods in one place.
 Since they are mostly for human consumption, one detailed description of all steps taken at the dataset level is frequently sufficient and more user friendly.

 A description of methods contains the elements &lt;**methodStep**&gt;, &lt;**sampling**&gt;, and/or &lt;**qualityControl**&gt;.